Armed Forces Institute of Pathology: Disestablishment

 The Base Realignment and Closure proposal for 2005 included a realignment of the Walter Reed Army Medical Center campus that had as one element the disestablishment of AFIP with relocation of its "military relevant functions" to the National Naval Medical Center (NNMC), Bethesda, Maryland; Dover AFB, Delaware; and Fort Sam Houston, Texas.

 The implications of the BRAC and reaction to it by the pathology world resulted in congressional legislation in the National Defense Authorization Act of 2008 (NDAA 2008)[section 722] establishing a Joint Pathology Center (JPC).
 This recognized the significant contributions of the AFIP and mandated the JPC to assume many of AFIP's responsibilities in consultation, education, and research, as well as the modernization of its unique tissue repository.
 AFIP shut its doors on September 15, 2011.

 Continuation as American Institute of Radiologic Pathology

 Recognizing the educational value of the radiology-pathology correlation course and corresponding vast database of cases, the American College of Radiology has been instrumental in creating the American Institute of Radiologic Pathology (AIRP) to allow continuation of the radiology-pathology course.
 The first course of the AIRP began in January 2011.

+Building status and future

+Following the WRAMC's closure in 2011, the AFIP building and other space totaling 12 acres was given to Children's National Hospital to establish its Research & Innovation Campus.
+When completed, the campus will host a wide variety of medical research, as well as biomedical incubator space and a primary care clinic.

+Renovation work started in 2018 and the first phase of the project opened in 2021.